tkn-tub/NN_molecular_communications/Section_III_D_autoencoders/README.md

 ![Licence](https://img.shields.io/github/license/larymak/Python-project-Scripts)

 ## Acknowledgements
+This work has been in part supported by the ”University SAL Labs” initiative of Silicon Austria Labs (SAL) and its Austrian partner universities for applied fundamental research for electronic-based system.

 ## References
 [^1]: Khanzadeh, Roya, et al. "End-to-End Learning of Communication Systems with Novel Data-Efficient IIR Channel Identification."
 2023 57th Asilomar Conference on Signals, Systems, and Computers.
 IEEE, 2023.